Ayurveda as a Complementary Approach to Healthcare

 Any recent medical testing will be reviewed (bring copies!), as well as your current daily routine.
 This includes discussion of habits, bowel movements, appetite, diet, and other aspects of lifestyle.

-Āyurvedic Diagnostics: The final 30-45 minutes of the appointment is reserved for diagnostics (please note this does NOT include any biomedical diagnosis).
+Āyurvedic Diagnostics: The final 30-45 minutes of the appointment is reserved for Āyurvedic-diagnostics (please note this does NOT include any medical diagnosis, you need to receive those from your doctor or specialist).
 There are many non-invasive traditional diagnostic tools available to the practitioner of Āyurveda.
 You'll notice Ally using each of the following in your appointment to, in a manner of speaking, 'fill' in the blanks in your personal story.
 This information offer clues as to the best first steps in re-balancing your constitution.

 Often witnessing ourselves is tricky, so it's nice as a practitioner to have a way to assess a client's health without needing to ask questions.
 If you miss something in your health history or symptom picture, it will likely come up here.
 It is from this reading that we'll determine your constitution -- the balance of the elements in your system.